 Gardening by month

-Hardy annuals which were sown direct in their flowering positions during April and May will probably require thinning out to allow them develop properly.
-There is actually still just about time to squeeze in a final sowing of seed of hardy annuals if you have any spare spaces in borders.
+Hardy annuals which were sown direct in their flowering positions during March and April may now require thinning out to allow them to develop into good sized plants.
+There is still time to make further sowings of seed of hardy annuals to produce plants which will flower later in the summer.

 As sweet peas grow, they will need to be tied in occasionally to their growing frame.
 They cling naturally, but a little help now and again is a good idea to keep them growing upright.
 Do keep an eye open for aphids (greenfly) on sweet peas and for other pests on ornamental plants.

 Seedlings produced from later sowings of half-hardy annuals should be transplanted into other trays or cells to allow them to develop further before planting out at the end of the month.
 Use a good quality multi-purpose compost and plant the seedlings at the same depth as in the tray from which you are taking them.
 Water them well after transplanting with a watering can with a fine rose attached.

 Seed of biennial flowers such as wallflower, sweet William, Canterbury bells and foxglove can now be sown either in seed beds in the garden or in trays of compost.
 The resulting young plants can be grown on steadily through the summer before being set out to their flowering positions in autumn ahead of flowering next spring and early summer.

 If you have been raising tomato plants, these can now be planted out to growbags or the greenhouse border.
 Most tomatoes grown in the greenhouse are of the ‘indeterminate’ type, which means they need support from canes or wires and the regular removal of side-shoots if they are to produce a worthwhile crop.
 Bush tomatoes for outdoor cropping are ‘determinate’ and do not need support or side-shooting.
 Remember, though, that many indeterminate types can also be grown outdoors, if desired, but will still need support and side-shoots removed.